bgamari/ghc-wiki-import/typeable-t.md

 - Note that the type `(:~:)` comes from `Data.Type.Equality`.

 - Note also `eqRR` is not hugely useful as (if it returns True) we know that types and kinds are the same, but GHC doesn't, so `unsafeCoerce` is often needed.

+- The `withTypeable` function is useful, and illustrates a generally useful pattern: see [Typeable/WithTypeable](typeable/with-typeable).

 ### Key differences from GHC 7.10